Morrie Arnovich: Career statistics

 In 590 games over seven seasons, Arnovich posted a .287 batting average (577-for-2013) with 234 runs, 104 doubles, 12 triples, 22 home runs, 261 RBIs, 17 stolen bases and 185 base on balls.
 He also had a .350 on-base percentage and .383 slugging percentage.
 Defensively, he recorded a .981 fielding percentage playing primarily at left field, but played several games at center and right field.

 Later years and death

-Arnovich coached basketball for a Catholic high school in Superior after retiring, then ran a jewelry store and a sporting goods store.
-He gave out free baseball lessons to teenagers in Superior, Arnovich would manage both the Davenport Cubs, and Selma Cloverleafs of the Cub's farm teams, and was a basketball coach at a local Catholic high school.
-He married Bertha Aserson on July 10, 1956, and ran a jewellery and sporting goods shop.
+Arnovich gave out free baseball lessons to teenagers in Superior, Arnovich would manage both the Davenport Cubs, and Selma Cloverleafs of the Cub's farm teams, and was a basketball coach at a local Catholic high school.
+He married Bertha Aserson on July 10, 1956, and ran a jewelry and sporting goods shop.
 On July 20, 1959, he died of a coronary occlusion at his home shortly after his third wedding anniversary.
 Arnovich was buried at the Hebrew Cemetery in Superior, Wisconsin.